Experimental Efficient Influence Sampling of Quantum Processes: Abstract

 \section{Abstract}

-Characterizing quantum processes paves the way for unlocking the full potential of quantum systems.
-However, quantum process tomography demands intensive resources and becomes infeasible on large-scale quantum devices.
-Other methods have explored advanced strategies, yet challenges in experimental feasibility and scalability persist.
-To address this issues, we introduce influence sampling that efficiently extracts the key \textit{influence} of a quantum process on qubit subsets using at most three distinct single-qubit test gates.
-Using a photonic platform, we experimentally demonstrate influence sampling and apply it to testing and learning quantum junta processes, determining whether a process acts non-trivially on only a subset of qubits and subsequently learning that process.
-In addition, we confirm the scalability of influence sampling by deploying it in larger systems.
-These results establish influence sampling as a powerful and scalable process characterization technique, facilitating efficient device assessment and noisy qubit identification.
+Characterizing quantum processes is essential for unlocking the potential of quantum devices.
+However, standard quantum process tomography is resource-intensive and becomes infeasible on large-scale systems.
+Despite alternative approaches have been successfully developed for specific scenarios, they typically rely on multi-qubit gates or extensive prior knowledge, limiting their practicability and scalability.
+To address these challenges and complement existing approaches, we introduce \emph{influence sampling}, an efficient and scalable protocol that quantifies the \emph{influence} of a quantum process on all qubit subsets using only single-qubit test gates, with sample complexity independent of system size.
+Using a photonic platform, we demonstrate influence sampling to identify high-influence qubits, reduce the full process to a smaller effective process, i.e., a junta approximation, and then learn it.
+We further confirm scalability by applying the protocol to a 24-qubit system and validate the junta approximation on a two-qubit process.
+These results establish influence sampling as a critical characterization technique, facilitating process learning and device assessment.